 Hearing impairment or deafness in children refers to all levels of hearing loss.
 It may be partial or total loss, temporary or permanent.
 Deafness affects communication, language development, and can be associated with lack of awareness of surroundings, anxiety and withdrawal as they cannot hear.

-National Deaf Children Society Communication Tools - there are many other resources on the their website
+National Deaf Children Society Information and Support - there are many other resources for parents and professionals on the their website

 Eligibility criteria and other useful downloads are available from the SENNS Hearing Impairment Team - downloads are in the right hand column

 SENSS Hearing Impairment Team, all children with hearing loss which might impact on educational access are referred by health to this team.